1st Transportation Support Battalion: 1970s - 1990s

 October 1994.
 The battalion was deactivated on December 8, 1998.

-Reactivation and current operations
+Reactivation

-1st Transportation Support Battalion was reactivated at MCB Camp Pendleton, CA on October 1, 2014, as part of Combat Logistics Regiment 1 and the 1st Marine Logistics Group.
+1st Transportation Support Battalion was reactivated at MCB Camp Pendleton, CA on October 1, 2014, as part of Combat Logistics Regiment 1 within the 1st Marine Logistics Group.

 Redesignation

 On April 2, 2021 1st Transportation Support Battalion was redesignated as 1st Transportation Battalion.
 The redesignation of 1st Transportation Support Battalion to 1st Transportation Battalion and deactivation of Landing Support Company and Support Company were modernization initiatives conducted to best align the United States Marine Corps to support the National Defense Strategy.

+Deactivation

+On 12 January 2024, the unit was deactivated, and subordinate elements of 1st TB were aligned with 1st LSB to become 1st Distribution Support Battalion.
+The 1st TB headquarters was redesignated as Headquarters and Support Battalion.
+The last 1st TB commander was LtCol Andrew Harkins.

 Unit awards

 A unit citation or commendation is an award bestowed upon an organization for the action cited.
 Members of the unit who participated in said actions are allowed to wear on their uniforms the awarded unit citation.
 1st TSB has been presented with the following awards: